How to Recover Deleted Files from Google Drive: 4 Options

 To restore Google Drive files from a deleted account, you need to use your Admin account.

-1. First, restore the deleted user account.
+1. First, restore deleted gmail account for the user.

 2. Make another user an owner of the Google Drive files/folders.